phaserjs/phaser/README.md

 For developing with Phaser you can use either a plain-vanilla JavaScript approach or [TypeScript](https://typescript.codeplex.com/) using the provided TypeScript definitions file.
 We made no assumptions about how you like to code your games, and were careful not to impose any form of class/inheritance/structure upon you.

-Phaser is 321 KB minified and 72 KB gzipped.
+Phaser is 576 KB minified (including all 3 physics engines, 311KB without) and 128 KB gzipped (67KB without).

 Learn By Example
 ----------------

+Ever since we started Phaser we've been growing and expanding our extensive set of Examples.
+Currently over 250 of them!

+They used to be bundled in the main Phaser repo, but because they got so large and in order to help with versioning we've moved them to their own repo.

+Please go and checkout https://github.com/photonstorm/phaser-examples

 Phaser comes with an ever growing suite of Examples.
-Personally I feel that we learn better by looking at small refined code examples, so we created over 200 of them and create new ones to test every new feature added.
-Inside the `examples` folder you'll find the current set.
+Personally I feel that we learn better by looking at small refined code examples, so we created over 250 of them and create new ones to test every new feature added.
+Inside the `examples` repo you'll find the current set.
 If you write a particularly good example then please send it to us.

 The examples need to be run through a local web server (in order to avoid file access permission errors from your browser).
 You can use your own web server, or start the included web server using grunt.